-The Child Development Division Information System (CDDIS) is currently working with a business analyst to gather information about the needs of the Childcare Licensing Unit in the upcoming build of the next module within this system.
+Phase 2 of the Child Development Division Information System (CDDIS) is underway.
+The CDD is currently gathering information and requirements about the Childcare Licensing Unit's needs.
 This next stage of development will replace the old Bright Futures Information.

 12) Annual Report